sayedrian/Energy-Data-Disaggregation-Modeling/README.md

 # Energy Disaggregation
-dedicated to energy data disaggregation through machine learning models and research documentation.
-This repository serves as a personal hub for projects aimed at leveraging smart meter data to enhance energy analytics.
+This repository is a personal hub for projects focusing on using machine learning models to enhance energy consumption analytics by disaggregating energy data collected from smart meters.